Phrogz/visual-scxml-editor/README.md

 * Optionally add condition to an event label ("event\nif (…)")
 * Moving a transition (with waypoints?) to the root level (via text) causes runtime error
 * Space uses mouse move to pan, without dragging
-* Allow explicit transition routing to omit explicit first and/or last attachment point, e.g. `viz:pts="- X10 -"`
+* Allow explicit transition routing to omit explicit first and/or last attachment point, e.g.
+  `viz:pts="- X10 -"`
+* Switching tabs away from the text editor and back breaks the ability of the Webview to show selection in text editor

 ### Low Priority